openSUSE/news-o-o/_posts/2011-06-25-opensuse-weekly-news-issue-181-is-out.markdown

       Greece at Grand Platon Hotel at Olympiaki akti.
 This is is the beach of the city of Katerini.
       The doors will be open from the 15th to the 17th of July 2011, at the Heart of Summer!

-**Sounds awesome, I™ll book my tickets.**
+**Sounds awesome, Iâ€™ll book my tickets.**

-So, you™ll be there.
+So, youâ€™ll be there.
 What can you expect?

 Our goal is to bring FOSS communities closer and encourage people to contribute to their
       favorite projects.